AbsoluteStratos/VRC_Graffiti/docs/INSTALL.md

 </table>

 ## Step 4 Assign Avatar Properties
-**If you already have a FX controls, avatar parameters or an expressions menu, skip to *Step 4 Update Avatar Properties* below.**
+**If you already have a FX layer, avatar parameters or an expressions menu, skip to *Step 4 Update Avatar Properties* below.**
 In the case you have none of these, the last step is easy.
 Populate the following fields attributes of your avatar descriptor:

 * Add expression sub-menu with `Assets/VRC_Graffiti/VRC_Graffiti_Menu.asset`
 * Add expression parameters with `Assets/VRC_Graffiti/VRC_Graffiti_Parameters.asset`
-* Add FX graph with `Assets/VRC_Graffiti/VRC_Graffiti_Controller.asset`
+* Add FX layer with `Assets/VRC_Graffiti/VRC_Graffiti_Controller.asset`

-That should be it, if you followed these steps correctly you should be ready to upload.
+That should be it, if you've followed these steps correctly you should be ready to upload.
-If you want customize your graffiti tags have a look at [CUSTOMIZE.md](./annotated/CUSTOMIZE.md) for more detailed instructions than the readme.
+If you want customize your graffiti tags have a look at [CUSTOMIZE.md](./annotated/CUSTOMIZE.md) for more detailed instructions than the [README.md](../README.md).

 <table style="width:100%">
 <tr>